 Fecal incontinence is the inability to control your bowel movements, causing stool (feces) to leak unexpectedly from your rectum.
 Also called bowel or anal incontinence, fecal incontinence can range from occasional leakage of a small quantity of stool while passing gas to a complete loss of bowel control.

 The ability to hold stool (called continence) requires the rectum, anus and nervous system to be working normally.
 Two groups of muscles in the wall of the anus and rectum are responsible for holding the stool in the rectum, the outer muscle group (external anal sphincter) and the inner muscle group (internal anal sphincter).
-Your ability to sense the presence of stool in the rectum (called rectal sensation), and the ability of the rectum to relax and store stool when having a bowel movement is not convenient (called rectal compliance) need to be functioning normally for continence.
+Normal continence also requires the ability to sense the presence of stool in the rectum (called rectal sensation), and the ability to relax and store stool (called rectal compliance) when having a bowel movement is not convenient.
 In addition, you need the physical and mental capabilities to recognize the urge to defecate, and go to the toilet.

 Yes.
 More than 5.5 million Americans have fecal incontinence.
 It is more common in older people and in women.
 However, many people do not like to talk about fecal incontinence, and it may not be apparent that fecal incontinence is relatively common.
 If you have fecal incontinence and have not discussed the symptom with a physician or family members, you are not alone.